zhzhang2018/flying_beagle/Initial-design-diary.md

 #### Chassis needs to be rigid enough to house a horizontal!
 The Chilli Daddy. uses a CNC'd UHMW billet, I assume.
 That sounds rigid enough, because FTBBs usually do the same thing.

+But I would likely have to build the chassis without such fancy machinery.
+This is the time when I look at the Jolt! kit for help.

+#### Likely also would be gear drive
+It's easy.
+And because a longer body means more weight and we likely won't have enough weight.